About Us and Our Jewellery

 Hokitika and its Port became the capital of the bustling West Coast goldfields and at one stage boasted 102 hotels, 84 of which were in endless succession along one of the main streets.
 Between 1864 and 1871 the recorded gold recovery for Westland was £10,224,311 with an average of £3 17s per fine ounce.

-Gold mining has not stopped on the West Coast and continues into this modern era.
+Commercial gold mining has not stopped on the West Coast and continues into this modern era.

 Guarantee of Genuine Natural Gold Nuggets